Comments

 (5) Managers and leaders are responsible for:

-1. Ensuring all new staff complete the University Health & Safety induction during on-boarding.
+1. Ensuring staff complete the University Health & Safety induction training upon commencement with the University.

-4. Ensuring all staff undertake the University Health & Safety refresher induction every two years.
+2. Ensuring staff complete the Health & Safety annual refresher training.

-5. Supporting staff and students for task specific Health & Safety training as required.
+3. Supporting staff and students to complete task specific Health & Safety training requirements.

-6. Supporting the Health & Wellbeing training initiatives that are geared towards risk prevention.
-E.g. Better Backs program
+5. Supporting the Health & Wellbeing training initiatives that are geared towards risk prevention including mental health.

 Health and Safety (H&S) Team